fdvorak/stratEst/cran-comments.md

 ---
 title: "cran-comments"
 author: "Fabian Dvorak"
-date: "September 15 2021"
+date: "September 21 2021"
 output: html_document
 ---

 Thanks for your time.
 I'm terribly sorry for this but I cannot reproduce the UBSAN errors on my windows machine (rhub::check_with_sanitizers gives me a preperror).
-I carefully went through the entire c++ code and tried to fix all potential problems.
-This is version 1.1.2:
+This is the next try to fix the UBSAN errors.
+This is version 1.1.3:

-* 2nd try to fix UBSAN problems of version 1.1.0
+* next try to fix UBSAN problems of version 1.1.0

 ## Test environments
 * windows 10 pro install, R 4.1.1                (local)